A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Introduction

-The distributed algorithm decouples the NMPC problem into a set of small scale problems that can be solved in parallel.
-Such decoupling procedure mainly leverages the linear equality constraints appeared in the NMPC problems, which can reflect the topology of a network system or naturally emerges in the time direction by introducing dummy variables.
-The latter approach is the horizon splitting method~\cite{laine2019parallelizing,deng2019parallel}, or sometimes termed Schwarz decomposiction~\cite{shin2019parallel}.
-It splits the predictive trajectories into short sequential sequences, where the linear couplings naturally enforce the equality between the initial states and the terminal state of two adjacent short sequences, whence the name come.
-A classical approach used in distributed optimization is based on dual decomposition, where gradient-based method~\cite{rantzer2009dynamic,necoara2009interior} and semi-smooth Newton method~\cite{frasch2015parallel} are used to solve the concave dual problem.
-Another famous approach is the Alternating Direction Method of Multiplier, which parallalize the computation by introducing auxiliary variables~\cite{richter2011towards,boyd2011distributed}.
-These two aforementioned methods lacks convergence guarantees in nonconvex case, and hence only applicable to linear systems.
-In~\cite{houska2016augmented}, an augmented Lagrangian based distributed optimization algorithm is proposed, and is applied to parallelize the computation of MPC problems in~\cite{jiang2020parallel,jiang2019time}.
-However, even though being parallelized, these algorithms requires a solution to multiple non-convex optimization problems in each iteration, which are still numerically intense.
-Via the scope of horizon splitting, tools beyond distributed algorithm are leveraged to further improve the efficiency.
+Decomposing an NMPC problem into a set of small-scale problems mainly leverages the linear equality constraints that appear in NMPC problems, which can reflect the topology of a network system or that naturally emerge in the temporal direction via the introduction of auxiliary variables.
+The latter approach is the horizon splitting method~\cite{laine2019parallelizing,deng2019parallel}, or sometimes termed Schwarz decomposition~\cite{shin2019parallel}.
+It splits the predictive trajectories into short sequential sequences, where linear couplings naturally enforce the equality between the initial and terminal states of two adjacent short sequences, hence the name.
+Within the scope of horizon splitting, tools beyond distributed algorithms have been leveraged to improve efficiency further.
 The banded structure of the KKT system is the most investigated object in this setup.
-In~\cite{nielsen2015parallel}, a general parallel solver is summarized by a binary-tree-structured algorithm .
-In~\cite{deng2019parallel}, an approximation scheme is introduced to develop a parallel Ricatti solver.
-However, these algorithms still handles the nonconvex problem directly, hence are still numerically challenging.
+A binary-tree-structured algorithm summarizes In~\cite{nielsen2015parallel}, a general parallel solver, and in~\cite{deng2019parallel}, an approximation scheme is introduced to develop a parallel Ricatti solver.
+However, these algorithms still handle the nonconvex problem directly and, as such, are still numerically challenging.